aalm/bbs-fw_wiki/Flashing-the-Firmware.md

 11. The flash operation should start.

-If you are having trouble flashing, try unselecting "fast download mode".
+If you have trouble flashing, try to deselect "Using fast download mode".

 [[/img/flash_tool.png|Flash Tool]]